ethanzitting/heroku-craft-site/README.md

 I just found 'postgres:' in my db.php that I forgot to change to mysql.
 I made that change.
 Did not fix the issue.

-I install a package that looks like it will provide craft with php imagick `composer require calcinai/php-imagick`

-`composer update` and `composer install` for good measure
+I run: `composer update` and `composer install` for good measure

-I push these two changes up to gihub.
+I push these changes up to gihub.

 The heroku site now serves a craft landing page.
+Big Success!

 It tells me that it still needs imagick, though.
-Big Success!
 So now I investigate getting imagick in my php in heroku.
 It sounds like it cannot be added with composer.

-I remove the old php module that wasn't cutting it:
-`composer remove calcinai/php-imagick`

-`composer update`
+I run: `composer update`

-I readd "ext-imagick": "*", to my composer.json require section and try pushing it up to heroku.
+I add `"ext-imagick": "*",` to my composer.json require section and try pushing it up to heroku.
 That didn't work, so I'll remove it and push that up.

 I'm going to try to alter heroku's buildpack settings to incorporate some elses attempt at getting imagick into php